 IMPORTANT: Even though the Trustee selects the investments available in the Investment Menu, the Trustee is not making any endorsement of, or recommendation to invest in, any particular investment.
 You should read the information in this Guide and the disclosure documents for the underlying investments in which you choose to invest, and seek advice tailored to your personal circumstances before making an investment decision.
-Your financial adviser can assist you.
+Your financial adviser (if you have one) can assist you.